mongodb-js/metrics/README.md

 # mongodb-js-metrics [![travis][travis_img]][travis_url] [![npm][npm_img]][npm_url]
 mongodb-js-metrics is a reusable metrics wrapper for a number of external tracking services.
-Currently, it supports [Google Analytics][ga], [Intercom][intercom], and [Bugsnag][bugsnag].
+Currently, it supports [Google Analytics][ga], [Intercom][intercom], [Bugsnag][bugsnag], and MongoDB Stitch/Atlas.

 ## Quick Start
-Here is an example how to set up Google Analytics tracking of application launches, screen views and user logins within your app.
+Here is an example how to set up Google Analytics and Stitch tracking of application launches, screen views and user logins within your app.

 ```js
 // require the built-in resources and the metrics object itself